What is Blended Learning?

 We suggest that you use a system that can track both offline and online training interventions, such as a learning management system that incorporates Tin Can (Experience) API.
 You can set up such a system to take reports from instructor-led and online learning events equally, and develop a “report card” for each employee to track their learning interventions.

 You’re ready to start implementing your own blended learning program!
-You’ve learned about the benefits of blended learning, blended learning models, best practices, and real-life blended learning examples.
 Your learners will thank you for offering learning that works best for them.
+Need help developing your blended learning?
+Tell us about your project here!